bradgarropy/airtable-timeline/readme.md

 ### 🤔 Design Decisions

-While considering designing the timline, I looked at a few different sources for inspiration.
+While considering designing the timeline, I looked at a few different sources for inspiration.

 -   Gantt charts
 -   GitHub contributions